Capia/giia/README.md

 This encompasses using MXNet + GluonTS to create an AI model based on time series data.
 This repo leverages AWS SageMaker for its robust API and scalability.

+## Model Architecture
+Currently the model is using DeepAR.
+However, other models listed below should be tested for their effectiveness.
+LSTNet is likely the most promising.

+- **DeepAR** is a supervised learning algorithm for forecasting scalar time series using recurrent neural networks (RNN)
+- **SFeedFwd** (Simple Feedforward) is a supervised learning algorithm where information moves in only one direction—forward—from the input nodes, through the hidden nodes (if any) and to the output nodes in the forward direction
+- **LSTNet** (Long- and Short-term Time-series network) is a multivariate time series forecasting model that uses the combination of Convolution Neural Network (CNN) and the Recurrent Neural Network (RNN) to find short-term local dependency patterns among variables and them find long-term patterns for time series trends
+- **Seq2Seq** (Sequence-to-sequence learning) is a method to train models to convert sequences from one domain to sequences in another domain

 ## Getting Started
 First, set up a virtual environment:
 ```